naturalis/puppet-mrbayes/README.md

 puppet-mrbayes
 ===================

-Puppet modules for deployment of mrbayes with multicore support
+Puppet modules for deployment of mrbayes and exabayes with multicore support

 Parameters
 -------------